I’m sure you’ve heard…”you gotta study about 100 hours per hour of exam”, so if you’re writing Exam FM or P, that’s 250-300 hours!

 Either way, the point is to plan for about 400 hours of studying and then if you don’t need it all you have extra time to relax, but if you do end up needing it all you’ll really appreciate that you scheduled in the extra hours.
 There’s nothing worse than falling behind week-by-week because you’re not giving yourself enough study time.
 Actually, this is one of the most common reasons for failing exams.
 It’s really easy to overestimate how much time it will take you to get through the material so you really need to allow yourself more time than you think you’ll need.

-If you’re interested in coaching with me, Brea-Nicole, ASA, in the Next Step Community, you can find out more and sign up here.
+If you’re interested in coaching with me in the Study Strategy Program, you can find out more and sign up here.

 Wondering how you’re ever going to fit in 400 hours of studying?!?
 Well, that’s a different task.
 Check out this blog post.